 If the application is in order, the BC Corporate Registry will issue a name approval.
 Once approved, a business name will be reserved for 56 days.

-Submit the Application for CMTBC Consent to Proposed Corporate Name form (PDF) to CMTBC.
+Submit the Application for CMTBC Consent to Proposed Corporate Name form (PDF) to CMTBC together with the Results of Name Request confirmation received from BC Registry Services.
 Upon receipt of your application, CMTBC will review the name according to the criteria set out above.
 If the name is approved, CMTBC will communicate its consent directly to the Registry (with a copy to you).

-Once CMTBC has consented to your proposed name, registrants should then incorporate with the BC Corporate Registry.
+Once CMTBC has consented to your proposed name, the next step is incorporation with the BC Corporate Registry.
 Registrants may do so through Corporate Online (click on “File an Incorporation Application”) or OneStop, a partner agency.

 Important Note: Registrants must:

-Once a new company has been incorporated, registrants may apply to CMTBC for a permit authorizing the corporation to provide massage therapy services to the public.
+Once a new company has been incorporated, the registrant must apply to CMTBC for a permit authorizing the corporation to provide massage therapy services to the public.
 Registrants must apply using the Application For Permit Authorizing Corporation to Practice as a Health Profession Corporation form (PDF).
+The Certificate of Incorporation and the Articles of Incorporation must be included with the application.

 In determining whether to issue a permit, CMTBC will assess whether the corporation has met the conditions/requirements set out in the Act and Bylaws.
 If the application is in order, CMTBC will issue a Health Profession Corporation Permit entitling the corporation to provide massage therapy services to the public.